CAYPTSOP/Standard-Operating-Procedure-SOP-/Technology and Electronics/README.md

-## Technology and Electronics
+## Electronics and Technology

-**Technology and Electronics** folder includes abundant information on electronics related topics.
+**Electronics and Technology** folder includes abundant information on electronics related topics.
 In this collection, you will find SOPs including:

 1. Circuit construction tutorials
 2. Usages of various electronics